 Ellen's mother's family, GLOVER, helped hook her on genealogy: childhood tales of connections to Spencer PERCEVAL (d.
 1812 -- the only British prime minister ever to have been assassinated!) and two different noble families (the PERCEVALS who were earls of Egmont, and the DUFFs who were earls of Fife) kept her meaning to trace the links back some day.

-(William) Henry GLOVER, a flour miller, married Emma CLARK (b.
+(William) Henry GLOVER, a flour miller born in "Canada (Eng.)" around 1843, married Emma CLARK (b.
 1844), daughter of English immigrants Joseph CLARK and Sarah CAULTON of Codnor, Derbyshire.
 Henry and Emma had a daughter, Minnie C. (later Cardullo); their younger child, a son, was Ellen's great-grandfather Herbert Perceval GLOVER (1879-1954).

 Elizabeth PERCEVAL is a mystery, though.
 Why marry the son of a stonemason, then tell your grandchildren that you were born to not one but two noble families?

-Alas, her marriage record (1843, somewhere "in Canada") may be impossible to locate, and we have no idea where in Ireland (or England) she originated.
-Her death record (abt.
-1892) may reflect the tales she told, but we've requested it anyway.
+Alas, her 1843 marriage record has been impossible to locate, and we have no idea where in Ireland she originated.
+She died 12 Nov.
+1891, before the 1900 census (or even the 1892 New York census).
+Her death record may reflect the tales she told, but we've requested it anyway.

 Stay tuned for the next update on this mystery....